-That would be wonderful but at the moment we are to concentrate on Dingwall although our main teaching times are recorded and put on our internet site so that anyone can access them From feedback that we receive we know that these are being listened to across the world.
+That would be wonderful but at the moment we are to concentrate on Dingwall although our main teaching times are recorded and put on our YouTube channel so that anyone can access them From feedback that we receive we know that these are being listened to across the world.

 So how can we access these?

-Go to www.dingwallevangelicalchurch.co.uk and access the audio sermons page from the list at the top.
-A list of over 150 sermons will appear and you only need to click on the one you wish to listen to.
+All our sermons are available at your YouTube channel, please follow the link on the front page of this website.
 Can I add that we operate a Prayer Partners scheme which is open to anyone to join you do not have to be part of our church.
 The only requirement is that you undertake to pray for urgent items which will be e mailed to you as they come in.
 This is a very useful tool and very re-assuring for those in urgent need of prayer.